 South Pacific Beaches

-These region starts from around Playa Dominical going all the way down to the Osa Peninsula.
+This region starts from around Playa Dominical going all the way down to the Osa Peninsula.
 You wanna know why these are special?
 Because of their untouched, pristine beauty.
 With the majority of the development in the northern areas, these beaches and the little villages surrounding them are yet to be fully explored.
-So why don’t you check them out!
+So why don’t you check them out?

 It is located only 3 hours away from the nearest international airport.
 Making it a great option for those looking to skip the cities and move on to the beach right away.
 Also, make sure you check out the Mario Ballena Marine Park while you are there.

 Best beaches in the area

 Playa Dominical – I love this beach town more than the actual beach.
 With cute and cozy hotels, tasty restaurants and bars outlining the dirt road, main street, you’ll fall in love with the laid back, tropical environment.
 However, I will warn you.
 The surf is rough and not for the faint-hearted.
 It is not a place to let your kids hop around in the waves, because the rip tide is strong.
 However, the pros outweigh the cons with the beautiful beaches and if you look closely you’ll find some cool pools amongst the rocks for the kiddies to do their thing.

 Puerto Jimenez Beach – Not many mention Puerto Jimenez beach because there are so many others around it.
 However, I’m going to put it on my list of Top 3 because it’s great for the kids.
 My five-year-old spend the whole day hanging out in the water without any waves, and it was waist-high on him for over 200 feet out.
 Plus, the beach itself is lovely, with plenty of shade you get to look at the pier with the fishing boats coming in and out.